Bilal-Sheikh/BeyondBazaar/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## How to Purchase?

+This project uses Razorpay, a International/Domestic(Indian) payment gateway, that provides all the payments options.

+1. Using credit cards(https://razorpay.com/docs/payments/payments/test-card-details/) - Razorpay provides fake cards for both Indian and International cards.
+Remember to put any random CVV and any future date
+# Test Card for Indian Payments
+            Mastercard : 5267 3181 8797 5449
+            Visa : 	4111 1111 1111 1111

+# Test Card for International Payments
+          Mastercard	5555 5555 5555 4444
+                      5105 1051 0510 5100

+          Visa	      4012 8888 8888 1881
+                      5104 0600 0000 0008

 ## Learn More

 To learn more about Next.js, take a look at the following resources: